evilmurries/CST438_Backend_Service/CST438_Backend_Service/README.md

 receives responses from order service.
 It houses these messages in a message database.

+Libera was developed by:

+Wais Robleh
+Christopher Piwarski
+Mark Mariscal

 ## Usage

 * The backend microservice should be ran after running order microservice.